 - Unauthenticated asset discovery scans

-AT&T Cybersecurity distributes the VMware Sensor as an Open Virtual Format (OVF) file that can be deployed through vCenter or directly to an ESXi Hypervisor version 5.1 and later.
+AT&T Cybersecurity distributes the VMware Sensor as an open virtual format (OVF) file that can be deployed through VMware vCenter or directly to a VMware ESX Hypervisor version 6.5 and later.

-If you are using VMware ESX 6.5, you must have build 7388607 or later.
+Important: Use VMware ESXi 6.5, you must have build 7388607 or later.
 Earlier builds have an issue with the OVF tools that will cause the sensor OVF deployment to fail.

 If the OVF package is invalid and can't be deployed, and you get a SHA256 Error message, see The OVF Package Is Invalid and Cannot Be Deployed - SHA256 Error for more information.

 The USM Anywhere Sensor deployed on VMware provides the ability to monitor the packets on networks that you select by attaching one of the Sensor network interfaces to a port configured in promiscuous modeMode in which network IDS monitoring operates in passive listening mode, checking all IP packet traffic passing through it for threats. on a virtual switch.
 This also requires that port mirroringMethod of network monitoring in which a system passively collects network traffic on the same ports as other network devices. is enabled on the upstream physical switch to which the ESXi host is connected.

 Note: If your organization uses multiple subnets to enable communication between headquarters and remote offices, you do not need a sensor for each subnet.
 However, you will need a deployed VMware Sensor for each physical location that you want to monitor.

 There is an option for you to enter credentials for either your vCenter or ESXi servers, which will allow the sensor to discover the virtual machines (VMs) registered on the ESXi servers through the VMware vSphere API.
 This enables the discovery of assets and also monitors user logins within your vSphere environment and feeds the information back to USM Anywhere.